St. Paul Saints (1884–1900): 1888 to 1891: Western Association

 (1899) Jouett Meekin, Boston Beaneaters.
-Meekin pitched for St. Paul in 1889, compiling a 1.92 ERA with 13 wins in his first profressional season.
+Meekin pitched for St. Paul in 1889, compiling a 1.92 ERA with 13 wins in his first professional season.
 He went on to win 153 major league games.
 A hard thrower, Meekin played a role in the pitching mound being moved back to today's standard of 60 feet, 6 inches.

-At age 22, Jouett Meekin pitched for St. Paul in his first professional season, compiling 13-13 record with a 1.92 ERA in 1889.
+At age 22, Jouett Meekin pitched for St. Paul in his first professional season, compiling 13–13 record with a 1.92 ERA in 1889.
 Meekin went on to pitch in the major leagues for the Louisville Colonels (1891–1892), Washington Senators (1892–1893), New York Giants (1894–1899), Boston Beaneaters (1899) and Pittsburgh Pirates (1900), compiling a 153–133 career major league record with a 4.07 ERA.
-Meekin had a 33-9 record for the New York Giants in 1894.
+Meekin had a 33–9 record for the New York Giants in 1894.
 In his major league career, Meekin was noted to be one of the three hardest-throwing pitchers of his era, along with Hall of Fame pitchers Cy Young and Amos Rusie.
 The three were instrumental in the move of the baseball pitching mound from 55 feet, 6 inches further back to 60 feet, 6 inches, where it remains today.
 Meekin had reputation as a "head-hunter," stating that good hitters should have pitches go "within an inch of his head or body."

 Sun Daly played for St. Paul in 1889 having begun the season with the Minneapolis Millers, joining St. Paul on May 29, 1889, after his release from Minneapolis.
 Daly returned to the St. Paul in 1890.
 An outfielder, Daly was nicknamed "Sun" as he did not wear sunglasses while he was playing in the field.

 In June 1890, Bill Watkins became the team president during the season, replacing Andrew Thompson.
 Upon inheriting the team, in August 1890, The Sporting Life reported Watkins released numerous players and cut other players' salaries to reduce expenses.
 Prior to joining St. Paul, Watkins had managed in the major leagues and he had a career in baseball that spanned 47 years.

 The St. Paul Apostles had a poor season in 1890, finishing in last place in the eight-team Western Association.
-St, Paul ended their eighth-place season with a final record of 37-84, playing under managers Andrew Thompson and Bill Watkins.
-St, Paul ended 43 games behind the first place Kansas City Blues in the final standings.
+St, Paul ended their eighth-place season with a final record of 37–84, playing under managers Andrew Thompson and Bill Watkins.
+St, Paul ended 43.0 games behind the first place Kansas City Blues in the final standings.
 For the second time, Scrappy Carroll won a home run title while playing for St. Palu as Carroll hit a league leading 21 home runs.
-St. Paul pitcher Willard Mains had the dubious distinction of leading the league as he hit 40 batters.
+St. Paul pitcher Willard Mains had the dubious distinction of leading the league as he hit 40 batters with pitches.